-Giovanni moved to Qatar in 2014 when he was appointed Principal Viola of the Qatar Philharmonic Orchestra, after 15 years of principal viola activity in a number of accomplished orchestras around the world.
-He was privileged enough to work with artists of the caliber of Lorin Maazel, Riccardo Muti, Giuseppe Sinopoli, Georges Prêtre, Neville Marriner, Colin Davies, Rafael Frühbeck de Burgos, Bernard Haitink, George Pehlivanian and many more.
-Observing carefully as these gifted conductors worked through rehearsals slowly inspired him to pursue conducting studies.
+Giovanni Pasini was appointed Principal Viola of the Qatar Philharmonic Orchestra in 2014, after 15 years as a principal violist in accomplished orchestras around the world.
+He was privileged to work with conductors including Lorin Maazel, Riccardo Muti, Giuseppe Sinopoli, Georges Prêtre, Neville Marriner, Colin Davies, Rafael Frühbeck de Burgos, Bernard Haitink and George Pehlivanian, among many others.
+Observing these gifted conductors inspired him to pursue conducting studies.

-Giovanni was initiated to conducting in 2011 by Christopher Seaman after being selected by the Australia-based Symphony Services International for their Conductor Development Program.
-After various masterclasses across Europe, among others with Atso Almila from the Sibelius Academy in Helsinki, he took his master’s degree in conducting at the Katarina Gurska Foundation in Madrid under the mentorship of renown conductor and pedagogue George Pehlivanian.
-During his studies, Giovanni could build his repertoire conducting various orchestras across the globe, such as the Tasmanian Symphony Orchestra, Auckland Philharmonia, Sydney Sinfonia, Bohuslav Martinu Philharmonic and Cairo Symphony Orchestra.
+Giovanni was selected for the Australia-based Symphony Services International Conductor Development Program, where he was taught by Christopher Seaman.
+After attending masterclasses across Europe, including with Atso Almila of the Sibelius Academy in Helsinki, he received his master’s degree in conducting at the Katarina Gurska Foundation in Madrid under the mentorship of renowned pedagogue George Pehlivanian.
+During his studies, Giovanni built his repertoire while conducting orchestras including the Tasmanian Symphony Orchestra, Auckland Philharmonia, Sydney Sinfonia, Bohuslav Martinů Philharmonic and Cairo Symphony Orchestra.